Find Affordable College Courses

 After completing their Bachelor's Degree, economics graduates from Vanderbilt carry an average student debt load of $14,557.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $603.

-With a ranking of #6, University of South Florida - Main Campus did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
-Located in the large city of Tampa, USF Tampa is a public college with a fairly large student population.
+University of South Florida - Main Campus landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
+Located in the large city of Tampa, USF Tampa is a public school with a fairly large student population.

 Women make up 31% of the economics majors at the school.